Twin Pregnancy: Prenatal Tests in the Third Trimester

 When needed, doctors can combine non-stress tests with ultrasound (biophysical profile).
 This allows your doctor to check the babies' breathing motions, body movements, and muscle tone as well as the amount of amniotic fluid.

-During the last few weeks of pregnancy, your doctor will closely monitor for changes in your cervix that might indicate greater risk for preterm labor.
+During the last few weeks of pregnancy, your doctor will closely monitor for changes in your cervix that might indicate labor.
 This process, called ripening, is when the cervix softens, thins, and opens (dilates) in preparation for labor and delivery.
 These changes can happen slowly or quickly during the weeks, days, or hours before birth.

 Group B Strep